-Shoulder belt height adjustment (front seats)
+Shoulder belt height adjustment (front and 2nd row outboard seats)

 The shoulder belt anchor height should be adjusted to the position best for you.
-See "Precautions on seat belt usage" earlier in this section.
-To adjust, pull out the adjustment button 1 and move the shoulder belt anchor to the desired position 2, so the belt passes over the center of the shoulder.
+(See "Precautions on seat belt usage" earlier in this section.)
+To adjust, pull out 1 the adjustment button and move the shoulder belt anchor 2 to the desired position so the belt passes over the center of the shoulder.
 The belt should be away from your face and neck, but not falling off your shoulder.
 Release the adjustment button to lock the shoulder belt anchor into position.